Thermal Hall effect and gauge-field picture of magnons in antiferromagnetic skyrmion crystals: Abstract

 \section{Abstract}

 Quasiparticle excitations in material solids often experience a fictitious gauge field, which can be a potential source of intriguing transport phenomena.
 Here, we show that low-energy excitations in insulating antiferromagnetic skyrmion crystals on the triangular lattice are effectively described by magnons with an SU(3) gauge field.
-The three-sublattice structure in the antiferromagnetic skyrmion crystals is inherited as three internal degrees of freedom for the magnons, which are coupled with their kinetic motion via the SU(3) gauge field that arises from the topologically nontrivial spin texture in real space.
-We also demonstrate that the non-commutativity of the SU(3) gauge field breaks an effective time-reversal symmetry and contributes to a magnon thermal Hall effect.
+The three-sublattice structure in the antiferromagnetic skyrmion crystals is inherited as three internal degrees of freedom for the magnons, which are coupled to their kinetic motion via the SU(3) gauge field that arises from the topologically nontrivial spin texture in real space.
+We show that the non-commutativity of the SU(3) gauge field breaks an effective time-reversal symmetry and contributes to a magnon thermal Hall effect.
+We further demonstrate the emergence of the finite thermal Hall conductivity in the antiferromagnetic skyrmion crystals by the linear spin-wave theory.
+The possible impact of different gauge structures on a thermal Hall conductivity is also discussed.

 \emph{\textbf{Introduction.---}}Quasiparticles and gauge fields are fundamental concepts for describing low-energy excitations in material solids.
 In certain materials, quasiparticles are not simple free particles but those with a fictitious gauge field, leading to anomalous transport phenomena.
 For example, electrons moving through crystals with noncoplanar spin textures experience a U(1) gauge field, namely a fictitious magnetic field, manifesting as a complex hopping~\cite{wen1989prb,nagaosa1990prl,lee1992prb,matl1998prb,ye1999prl,ohgushi2000prb,chun2000prl,lyanda2001prb,taguchi2001epl,taguchi2001science}.
 The U(1) gauge field in real space generates a Berry curvature, fictitious magnetic field in momentum space, and contributes to the anomalous Hall effect~\cite{matl1998prb,ye1999prl,ohgushi2000prb,chun2000prl,lyanda2001prb,taguchi2001epl,taguchi2001science}.
 Magnons, bosonic quasiparticles in magnetic insulators, can also experience a U(1) gauge field that arises from a Dzyaloshinskii-Moriya (DM) interaction or noncoplanar spin textures~\cite{fujimoto2009prl,katsura2010prl,onose2010science,owerre2017prb,laurell2017prl}.
 Although magnons are charge-neutral and do not feel the Lorentz force, the U(1) gauge field can bend their propagation, leading to the magnon thermal Hall effect~\cite{fujimoto2009prl,katsura2010prl,onose2010science,owerre2017prb,laurell2017prl,matsumoto2011prl,matsumoto2011prb,ideue2012prb,hirschberger2015prl}.